Last Updated: 4/17/16

 Three ponds facing northwest, 153 gallon pond in the front, 20 and 50 gallon tub ponds in the back

 I cleaned out the 50 gallon tub pond on 3/14/13 from 12:45 pm to 3:30 pm.
 Alas, it was 37 degrees F with winds from hell (sustained 30 mph or so with gusts to 50 mph).
-I really had to clean the 50 gallon pond regardless because in a few days, the wood frog eggs (laid 3/12/13) would fall apart, and in about two weeks, they would hatch.
+I really had to clean the 50 gallon pond regardless because, in a few days, the wood frog eggs (laid 3/12/13) would fall apart, and in about two weeks, they would hatch.
 It is impossible to clean a pond with hundreds of loose eggs and/or minute tadpoles without killing at least half of them.

 I had forgotten how difficult cleaning the 50 gallon pond is!
 I first bailed a little water and used the suction of that water going in the bucket to remove the one wood frog egg mass in this pond.
 I could not use the shop vacuum as the pond had tadpoles in there.
-They are probably green frog tadpoles from last fall but might be pickerel frog tadpoles.
+They were probably green frog tadpoles from last fall but might be pickerel frog tadpoles.
 I bailed water and poured it through a net, and then I hand picked out the tadpoles.
 For solids (tons of leaves, sticks, pine cones, dirt, and rocks), I used my hands to remove solids and then hand sifted those for animals.
 I ended up finding the one wood frog egg mass, one female wood frog, one male wood frog, a ton of hornwort, a few hundred green frog tadpoles, and fewer than a dozen pond snails.
 I put the female frog in the 153 gallon pond but kept the male with the hornwort and tadpoles as I worked.
 I got the pond cleaned and mostly refilled it.
 I then borrowed the Luft air pump from the 153 gallon pond to aerate the water in the 50 gallon pond.
 With so many tadpoles, I did not want them gasping for air in newly-pumped well water.
 There were three two gallon pots in the pond on six bricks.
 One was dead.
 The other two contained one yellow flag iris and one purple iris.
 I repotted them in to the same three pots, splitting the purple iris in to two pots.
 I put the animals and hornwort back in the pond and the pots when they were done.
 I found and moved five wood frog eggs masses from the 153 gallon pond to the 50 gallon tub pond.
 If I did not do this, it would be nearly impossible to clean the 153 gallon pond in a few weeks, at least not without killing most of the wood frogs due to their minute hatchling size.
 The egg masses were already falling apart, and it is much easier to move one mass than hundreds of individual eggs.

 I took these photos on 3/14/13 when I cleaned out the 50 gallon pond.